-I googled for a few minutes and couldn’t find one, so we’ll invent it together now, with this document be its official description–
+I googled for a few minutes and couldn’t find one, so I’ve invented it now:

-Some kind of dangerous microbe, like the Flood in Halo (weights rating towards 4-7 territory)
+Some kind of dangerous microbe, like the Flood in Halo (5)

 Technologically or mentally superior (weights towards 0-3 region)

-Have ethics that prevent killing (what do you think–how would that affect their ability to do what “dominate” means–soft power?)
+Have ethics that prevent killing other life (how would that affect their ability to do what “dominate” means – soft power?)